 The waters off the coast of La Romana are clear and calm year-round, like much of the rest of the Caribbean Sea.
 This makes it a very desirable destination amongst yachters, especially those looking for an easy sail to a beautiful location.

 Sailing in the Dominican Republic is about more than seeing the sites.
 There are plenty of places that are great for snorkeling and diving that require a boat to get to them.
 This is where local boat operators come in handy.
 Such entities like Seavis Tours are perfect for handing these types of excursions.

-If you just want to spend a few hours on the water, without the stress and cost of sailing on your own you can join an excursion.
-Check out the listing that follows to get information on area day sailing companies.
+If you just want to experience some time on the open water, without the stress and cost of sailing on your own you should take a day sailing excursion.
+Curious what's included and how long a trip lasts?
+See the listing that follows to find information on area day sailing companies.